JupiterLikeThePlanet/Twitter-Bot-2/README.md

 > `$ heroku config:set VARIABLE_NAME=VALUE`

 - Since our app is a bot, you need an additional step.
 Because it’s not a web server, you have to tell heroku that this app is a “worker” app.
 This is done with a “Procfile”.
-This is a file called exactly “Procfile” (so create it with extension to the filename) in your node directory with a single line:
+This is a file called exactly “Procfile” (so create it without extension to the filename [i.e. Procfile, not Procfile.js] in your node directory with a single line:

 > `worker: node index.js`

+- At this point you should commit your changes BOTH TO GITHUB AND HEROKU.
+For git, in your terminal follow these three steps:
+1. `git add .`  This will add all changes
+2. `git commit -m  {enter your commit message here}`
+3. `git push origin master`
+And now you can push to heroku master:
+4. `git push heroku master`

 - You'll then need to login to your dashboard and navigate to the app.
 The “worker” dyno must be enabled rather than the default web one (npm start).
-In the heroku dashboard, select the resources tab abd you should look like the following:
+In the heroku dashboard, select the resources tab and you should look like the following:

 > ![Resources Tab](./img/resources-tab.png)

+** Note you will not see the worker dyno in the dash if you did not commit and push your changes!

 - Depending on the order in which you have done things, you might need to restart your app using `$ heroku restart` in the terminal for any troubleshooting